 Web Based Platforms for Clients within California

 There are a number of different online platforms which allow behavioral health care providers to connect with patients for the purposes of conducting online therapy.
-For example, Skype is an online audio visual software service which allows users to communicate with one another through computers, smart phones, and iPads and is one of the top rated free video conferencing programs.6 Hence, it has broad appeal to health care providers who practice telehealth.
+For example, Zoom is an online audio-visual software service that allows users to communicate with one another through computers, smart phones, and iPads and is one of the top-rated free video conferencing programs.6 Hence, it has broad appeal to healthcare providers who practice telehealth.
 The primary concerns about the use of Skype in telehealth focus on confidentiality, privacy and compliance with the Health Insurance Portability and Accountability Act (“HIPAA”).

 HIPAA privacy and security rules require individuals, organizations, and agencies who meet the definition of a covered entity to comply with the rules' requirements to protect the privacy and security of a patient’s health information.
 For more information regarding HIPAA Privacy and Security rules, see articles on HIPAA in the “Resource Center” section of the CAMFT website.